 It is something so many of us deal with, especially entrepreneurs.
 In the world of business, so many people feel like they have to have all the answers.
 When we don’t have all the answers we let the voice of doubt and feelings of impostor syndrome seep in.
 That voice of doubt sometimes speaks pretty loud, telling us we are fakes, frauds, and inadequate.

 But before we go any further let’s just make sure we are all on the same page and understand what we are talking about here.
 Here is the definition…

-“Imposter syndrome (also known as imposter phenomenon, impostorism, fraud syndrome or the imposter experience) is a psychological pattern in which an individual doubts their accomplishments and has a persistent internalized fear of being exposed as a “fraud”.”
+“Impostor syndrome (also known as impostor phenomenon, impostorism, fraud syndrome or the impostor experience) is a psychological pattern in which an individual doubts their accomplishments and has a persistent internalized fear of being exposed as a “fraud”.”

 “It is important to work through your self-defeating beliefs by finding new positive beliefs.
 The key here is finding ones you believe in,” says Flannigan Bos.

 I often feel the best advice and tips come from people in our own communities.
 So I decided to ask some of the entrepreneurs I respect about how they overcome impostor syndrome in their own lives to embrace their awesomeness in business.

 Lydia Di Francesco, Wellness Consultant Fit + Healthy 365

 “My top tip for getting past impostor syndrome is to be mindful of who you follow on social media and avoid consuming too much of your competitors’ messaging.
 It’s helpful to be inspired or to learn from others, but when you start to feel “less than” or bad about yourself when viewing someone’s content, it’s time to stop following them.
 Focus on the excellent content you provide and how YOU are able to help others.”